Allegheny-Computer-Science-203-S2020/cs203-S2020-lab2-starter/README.md

 - You have followed the required best practices for asking the course instructor for feedback on the work that you completed for this laboratory assignment.

-## References to the Shared GitHub Repositories
+## References to the Shared GitHub Repository

 As part of this assignment, you will work in an entire-class team to complete all of the required tasks in the two following repositories: